Before Meeting Prospective Landlords

 Who maintains the property?
 Lawn and garden maintenance may be the responsibility of the landlord or tenant, or both.
 How are minor and major repairs to the rental handled?

-Where can you park?
+What about parking?
 Is parking an additional cost?
 How about additional vehicles?
 Is adequate space provided for guest parking?

 What about additional storage?
 Are there storage lockers included in the rent?
 How secure are they?
 Is there separate bicycle storage?